wangyuantao/azure-rest-api-specs/documentation/README.md

 1. The current version of cURL.
 2. Azure subscription.
     - Please tell us your Subscription ID first so we can add you to the allowedlist, because this is a public gated preview feature.
 Don't know your Azure Subscription ID?
 See article for help: https://aka.ms/get-subscription-id
-3. Create language resource via Azure portal.
+3. Create [Language resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalytics) via Azure portal.
+    - Select the Subscription which is added into allowedlist.
-    - Use region `East US`
+    - Select `East US` as Region.
-    - Use `Standard` pricing tier.
+    - Select `S` as pricing tier.
-    - Note down the key and endpoint for later use.
+    - Create and note down the key and endpoint for later use.

 ## Document Abstractive Summarization
 1. Copy the command below into a text editor.
-The example uses the `\` line continuation character.
+The BASH example uses the `\` line continuation character.
 If your console or terminal uses a different line continuation character, use that character.
 ```
 curl -i -X POST https://<your-language-resource-endpoint>/language/analyze-text/jobs?api-version=2022-10-01-preview \
 -H "Content-Type: application/json" \